hashicorp/terraform-google-terraform-enterprise/examples/internal-load-balancer/README.md

 ## Features

 This example provisions TFE Clustered infrastructure using the internal load balancer submodule.

+The instructions include the creation of a self-signed SSL certificate which will be applied to the load balancer, based on the [GCP Using Self-Managed SSL Certificates article][gcp-self-managed-certs].
-A self-signed, regional SSL certificate is created using the certificate file and private key file in `./files` by default, but alternative files can be specified using Terraform variables.
+Alternative certificate files can be specified using `var.ssl_certificate_file` and `var.ssl_certificate_private_key_file`.

 ## Requirements